neondatabase/website/content/docs/connect/connection-strings.md

 enableTableOfContents: true
 ---

-There are many ways to specify database connection details in your client or application, but connection strings, also referred to as connection URIs or connection URLs, are an easy way to provide your connection details in a compact form.
+There are many ways to specify database connection details in your client or application, but connection strings, also referred to as connection URIs or connection URLs, are an easy way to provide connection details in a compact form.

 Neon makes it easy to obtain a connection string for any database in your Neon project.
 To obtain a connection string: